mjhm/lodash-match-pattern/README.md

       }
       """
 ```
-Notes:
+Memoization notes:

-1. The above demonstrates both the transform `_.setMemo`, and the matcher `_.isSetAsMemo`.
-As lodash functions the only difference is that `_.setMemo` passes the source value through as its return value so that it can be matched as needed.
-In contrast `_.isSetAsMemo` always returns true so it's cleaner when you're just interested saving the source value as a memo.
+1. The above demonstrates both the transform `_.setMemo`, and the similar matcher `_.isSetAsMemo`.
+As lodash functions the only difference is that `_.setMemo` passes the source value through so that it can be matched downstream.
+In contrast `_.isSetAsMemo` is a matcher that always returns true.
+Use `_.isSetAsMemo` when you're just interested saving the source value as a memo.
-2. Obviously memoizing is more valuable for cucumber feature tests, since you can just use native JavaScript variables in mocha unit tests.
+2. Obviously memoizing is more valuable for cucumber feature tests.
+You can just use native JavaScript variables in mocha unit tests.
 3. In addition to the above there is also a `_.clearMemos` function that should be executed in the `Before` or `After` routine for each test to ensure a clean slate of memos.

 ## Customization

 In many cases, application of transforms will create unintuitive and hard to understand pattern specifications.
-Fortunately creating custom matchers and custom transforms is easily accomplished via lodash mixins.
-For our examples we've added two lodash mixins in our example code:
+Fortunately creating custom matchers and custom transforms is easy via lodash mixins.
+Here we've added two custom lodash mixins:
 ```
 var matchPattern = require('lodash-match-pattern');
 var _ = matchPattern.getLodashModule();